 I offer innovative and effective training to help you and your team succeed with Rust.
 I offer training courses for Rust beginners and more experienced users, both open and private (corporate) training.
 Corporate training can be customised and tailored to your needs.
 I also offer coaching and mentoring for individuals and teams.

 Open training is offered remotely in time zones friendly to Asia, Oceania, and the Americas.
 Training typically consists of structured presentations, exercises, Q&A using Slack, and/or small group discussions.
 Optional follow-up chat support is available.
-I'm currently offering a two-day, intermediate-level training: 'performance engineering using Rust', and a month-long beginner-level course of supported and directed learning.
+I'm currently offering a two-day, intermediate-level training: 'performance engineering using Rust'.
 See below for more details and to book.

 Corporate training courses are the most effective way for teams to learn Rust or improve their use of it.
 Corporate training consists of training sessions dedicated and specialised for your teams and their needs.
 Training can be combined with expert support to give your team extended access to my expertise.
 Training can be adapted from the open trainings below or built new.
 You can choose the format, tools, material, etc. Training can be offered remotely in any timezone or on-site (subject to local regulations around visas, tax, etc.).
 I can cater to any level and a broad range of topics.